Sinkhole swallows Toyota in Maspeth

 “I’ve seen situations like this where they know right away, where they open up the street and they go, ‘Oh yeah, that’s it.’
 This is not one of those situations,” he said.
 “I really don’t know how long it will take or if ultimately in the end we’ll really get definitive answers.
 It’s possible that we won’t.”

-Councilman Bob Holden (D-Middle Village), who posted a photo of the mishap on Twitter, said the DDC told him the agency would determine what happened and make the area is safe.
+Councilman Bob Holden (D-Middle Village), who posted a photo of the mishap on Twitter, said the DDC told him it would determine what happened and make sure the area is safe.

-Michaels said if anyone thinks the city caused damage to their property because of a sinkhole should file a claim for damage with the Comptroller’s Office.
+Michaels said anyone who thinks the city caused damage to their property because of a sinkhole should file a claim for damage with the Comptroller’s Office.

 (0) comments